MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

     ![Office 365 groups](../media/e25a7920-254c-4da3-bc5f-a8c7f6b61423.png)

-4. On the **Office 365 Groups** page, set the toggle to **On** or **Off**, depending on whether you want to let people outside your organization access Office 365 group resources.
+4. On the **Office 365 Groups** page, set the toggle to **On** or **Off**, depending on whether you want to let people outside your organization access group resources.

-    If you turn this toggle on, you'll see another option to control whether you want to let group owners add people outside your organization to Office 365 groups.
+    If you turn this toggle on, you'll see another option to control whether you want to let group owners add people outside your organization to groups.
 Set this toggle to **On** if you want to let group owners add guest users.

     ![Let people outside my organization access Office 365 groups and resources](../media/76c1f529-1b0d-4e9d-907a-2def05e602ad.png)